Digital ad market is avoiding coronavirus disaster, say tech giants

 Alphabet warned that the second quarter could be difficult because the early April trends may not hold.

-Snap Inc, which owns messaging app Snapchat, said it would shift resources on its ad sales team to better serve direct response advertisers, due to the success of the category.
+Snap Inc, which owns messaging app Snapchat, said it would shift resources on its ad sales team to serve direct response advertisers better, due to the success of the category.

-But Twitter alarmed investors on Thursday as it pointed to a 27% decline in ad revenue last month as a sign of what the company has seen so far in April.
-(Reporting by Sheila Dang; editing by Kenneth Li and Steve Orlofsky)
+But Twitter alarmed investors on Thursday as it pointed to a 27% decline in ad revenue as a sign of what the company has seen so far in April.

+Twitter’s ad business is heavily event-driven and “the suspension of major sporting leagues in March will have hurt its bottom line and will continue to do so as long as social distancing and stay-at-home measures remain in place,” said Jasmine Enberg, senior analyst at research firm eMarketer.

+Reporting by Sheila Dang; additional reporting by Katie Paul in San Francisco; editing by Kenneth Li, Steve Orlofsky and Dan Grebler